 - Cleavage of any kind.
 If at any point you look down during the day and see your bra, you need a camisole.
 (You may want to check out some of the newer demi camisoles if the idea of another layer makes you swelter).

-Probably ok except in the most conservative of places, but KNOW YOUR OFFICE (and your situation — I wouldn’t wear any of the below on my first day or a day with a big meeting)…
+These are probably OK for all but the most conservative of workplaces, but KNOW YOUR OFFICE (and your situation — I wouldn’t wear any of the below on my first day or a day with a big meeting)…

 - Peep toe pumps (a bit of toe exposed)